reedwoodworth/PowerBI-Projects/README.md

 # PowerBI-Projects

 Welcome to my Power BI projects portfolio.
-Here, you will find examples of my work in Power BI, showcasing my skills in developing data models and visualizations to tell a story and help business users identify trends and add value.
+Here, you'll discover examples of my work that highlight my expertise in creating data models and visualizations.
+These projects demonstrate how I leverage Power BI to tell compelling data stories, identify trends, and deliver valuable insights for business users.

 ## Projects